Snapshot is an exact copy of your disk at a point in time used to backup a full image of your persistent disks.

 Itopia built an automation using GCP's snapshot technology that allows you to create snapshot schedules. itopia system will automatically take the snapshot of your selected servers at your defined times. itopia CAS will also delete historic snapshots depending on your retention criteria.

-Schedule a Snapshot
+Create a Snapshot schedule

 In itopia's Cloud manager section under Snapshots, you can schedule your snapshot preferences.
 Click the green + sign to create a new snapshot: